-In our power calculations, we have allowed for a certain fraction γ of households offered participation to decline to participate in the program.
+In our power calculations, we have allowed for a certain fraction $\gamma$ of households offered participation to decline to participate in the program.
 Preliminary non-experimental piloting has suggested enthusiasm for program participation.
-Nevertheless, increases in γ will reduce our sample size and raise the minimum detectable effect.
+Nevertheless, increases in $\gamma$ will reduce our sample size and raise the minimum detectable effect.

 We have not allowed for post-study attrition.
 In principle, participants could opt-out of continuing to participate in the study at any time.
-Participants could also take their voucher to a jurisdiction outside of King County, or leave the country, in which case our ability to track outcomes for them would be limited.
+Participants could also leave the country, in which case our ability to track outcomes for them would be limited.
 Based on our conversations with our PHA partners, we do not believe this to be a significant source of concern but acknowledge the potential negative effects of attrition on our power.
 However, we will statistically test for the balance of attrition across treatment and control groups and whether differential attrition may be affecting our results, as described below.